whiteroom/landables_ch/README.md

 landables_ch seeks to have swiss airfield data up to date.
 This is done with a novel approach by separating visual representation (PDF) from aeronautical information (XML).
-For the sake of simplicity Adobe Indesign is used to process data and to generated the output.
+For the sake of simplicity Adobe InDesign is used to process data and to generated the PDF output.
+In order to keep backwards compatibility high, the InDesign document is kept in a CS6 Version.

 landables_ch uses a lot of spadework courtesy of A. Spinnler